Shared device setup

 Configure devices with device-specific accounts

-- Open the Android Device Enrollment app (under All Apps if it’s not visible on the Home screen) on the Admin Programmer tablet.
+- Open the Android Device Enrollment app (under All Apps if it’s not visible on the Home screen) on the administrator tablet.

 - Choose the administrator account you're using for configuration and click the arrow to continue.